toprakkeskin/bash-aliases/README.md

 # bash-aliases
 Useful aliases I use for git and other

+!
+USE AT YOUR OWN RISK !